 When it comes to hard liquor like whiskey, most options are vegan.
 However, the question of whether whiskey is appropriate for gluten-free consumers has long been debated.
 Many people agree that the distillation process removes any gluten from the final product, but others argue that because whiskey contained gluten at some point in the process, it can’t possibly be safe for those with celiac disease or gluten sensitivity.
 Those sensitive to gluten should talk with their doctors before drinking whiskey and understand that while many people do not have reactions, there is always a chance.

 Most clear liquors are entirely vegan.
 Like whiskey, vodka can be made from gluten-containing grains.
 Those most sensitive should look for vodkas made from corn, potatoes, or grapes.
 Pick out your favorite bottle of vodka and use a little in this Vodka Cream Sauce.

 Rum and tequila are also usually safe options for vegan, gluten-free drinkers.
 As a general rule, try to avoid pre-made drink mixes.
-Bartenders will often happily adjust a cocktail to fit your dietary needs, but you should be sure to ask for a full list of ingredients including the brands of alcohol prior to ordering.
-Be sure to try your hand at making this Rum Raisin Fudge or even these Bloody Marias Made with Infused Tequila for a memorable night in with friends.
+Bartenders will often happily adjust a cocktail to fit your dietary needs, but you should be sure to ask for a full list of ingredients including the brands of alcohol before ordering.
+Be sure to try your hand at making this Rum Raisin Fudge or even these Bloody Marias Made with Infused Tequila for a memorable night with friends.